AdrianDevs/Tailwind-Fun/README.md

 ## Future Features

+- React Hooks
 - Routing with React Router
-- Hooks
-- Linting with ESLint and Prettier
+- Linting with ESLint
+- Code formatting with Prettier
 - Commit and Push Hooks for Linting with Husky
 - Responsive Design
 - Domain Driven Architecture